The School for Champions is an educational website that shows you how to achieve your dreams.

 How the Earth is heated

 The Earth is heated to relatively moderate temperatures by the absorption of some of the Sun's radiated energy.
-About 30% of the light from the Sun is reflected, while the other 70% is absorbed, resulting in heating the Earth.

 Greenhouse Effect

-The Greenhouse Effect is really a misnomer and not a correct description of how the Earth is heated by the Sun.
+The Greenhouse Effect is a misnomer and not a correct description of how the Earth is heated by the Sun.
 A greenhouse uses glass windows to trap the infrared in the building, thus heating its air.
 In the Greenhouse Effect, gases in the Earth's atmosphere absorb the radiation and thus heat the air.
 It is a much stronger effect than simply having glass windows trap infrared and warm air.

-Although this "Greenhouse Effect" has done a good job at keeping the temperatures on the Earth at a reasonable level over many years, the excess of certain gases in the atmosphere has thrown that level off kilter and has resulted in what is called global warming.
+Although this "Greenhouse Effect" has done a good job at keeping the temperatures on the Earth at a reasonable level over many years, the apparent excess of certain gases in the atmosphere has thrown that level off kilter and has resulted in what is called global warming.

-Carbon dioxide seems to be the most active molecule in absorbing infrared radiation and thus in heating the atmosphere.
 CO2 has stayed at the proper percentage in the atmosphere until recently, when an increasing amount of the gas has been emitted due to the burning of fossil fuels.
 Automobile exhaust and industrial smoke contribute the most CO2.

 Problem of methane